gowtamyreddy/Solar_powerGeneration_prediction/README.md

 # Hardware Requirements

-•	It requires a minimum of 2.16 GHz processor.
+1)It requires a minimum of 2.16 GHz processor.
-•	It requires a minimum of 4 GB RAM.
+2)It requires a minimum of 4 GB RAM.
-•	It requires 64-bit architecture.
+3)It requires 64-bit architecture.
-•	It requires a minimum storage of 500GB.
+4)It requires a minimum storage of 500GB.

 # Software Requirements

-•	It requires a 64-bit Windows Operating System.
+1)It requires a 64-bit Windows Operating System.
-•	Python Qt Designer for designing user interface.
+2)Python Qt Designer for designing user interface.
-•	SQLite3 server for storing database Entities.
+3)SQLite3 server for storing database Entities.
-•	Pyuic for converting the layout-designed user interface (UI) to Python code.
+4)Pyuic for converting the layout-designed user interface (UI) to Python code.
-•	Python language for coding.
+5)Python language for coding.
 OpenCV for image Processing.
-•	sklearn for classification.
+6)sklearn for classification.